Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: Independence of

 The question we wish to address is the following: \begin{question} Suppose that we have a compatible system $(M_{\alpha})_{\alpha\in A}$; to what extent are the arithmetic and geometric tannakian groups of $M_{\alpha}$ independent of~$\alpha$? \end{question}

-We note that the analogue question for the monodromy groups of a compatible system of lisse sheaves on an algebraic variety $X$ over~$k$ (especially a curve) has been considered in considerable depth, e.g., by Serre~\cite[p.\,1--21]{serre-indep-ell}, Larsen--Pink~\cite{larsen-pink-indep}, Chin~\cite{chin-indep-ell} and others.
+We note that the analogue question for the monodromy groups of a compatible system of lisse sheaves on an algebraic variety $X$ over~$k$ (especially a curve) has been considered in depth by, among others, Serre~\cite[p.\,1--21]{serre-indep-ell}, Larsen--Pink~\cite{larsen-pink-indep} and Chin~\cite{chin-indep-ell}.
+Using Deligne's Fourier transform, this gives corresponding answers to our question in the case of the group~$\Gg_a$.
+We note also that the deepest results (such as that of Chin) depend on the global Langlands correspondance over function fields.